osl_dynamics.models.hmm#

 class osl_dynamics.models.hmm.Config[source]#

-Settings for HMM.
+Settings for the HMM.

 Parameters: